-Danielle (a.k.a.
-Taystee on Orange Is the New Black) is a fine-lookin' woman—just go Google Image Search her, for proof—but she did herself a major disservice with this hair and makeup combo.
-I have the most problems with the hair.
-Nobody would look good in this hair.
+Danielle did herself a disservice with this hair—nobody would look good in this hair.
 Volume at the top and then super-long, super-straight purple lengths?
-It's something you'd see on a member of an '80s hair band.
+It's something you'd see on a member of an '80s hair band!

 I also think matching the purple eyeshadow to the hair was probably a bit much (better to match your outfit than your hair).
-Still, the worse makeup crimes are the OTT false lashes.
-And she could really use a blotting paper.
+Still, the worse makeup crime is the OTT false lashes.

 Is straight hair tucked behind both ears the new side-swept waves?
 I think it might be!
 Jessica tried the trend, too, and is so model-esque that she pulls it off—though I think she'd look great with big waves to add width to her face.
 The girl has tremendous brows, so they automatically frame her face without much makeup.
 I do like the bronzey shadow thing she's got going on, and the soft peach lips.

 Love seeing Audrina, because then I'm reminded of the Justin Bobby years–and those were great times, amirite?
 Aud is looking great still (29 now, but totally ageless) and really pulls off this romantic hairstyle.
 I'm fascinated by her skin, because I feel like there's soooo much contouring and highlighting going on, and yet I'm kind of into it.
-She doesn't need the heavy false lashes, however.
+She doesn't need the heavy false lashes and angular brows, though.

 This coral lipstick is gorge for her, and I love the black liner along her top lash line with subtle flirty lashes.
 Even the headband is adorable, with her long blonde waves.
 The only thing is that it looks like she might need brow rehab, but it might be too late... or impossible to go through the dreaded re-growth period while in the public eye.